Gifty44/Web-Scrapping-and-Sentiment-Analysis/README.md

 # Stock-Web-Scrapping-and-Sentiment-Analysis

-A sentiment analysis was carried out on the stock news.
-I sourced for data by scrapping a website on stock, https://finviz.com/.
-After the sentiment analysis, i created a visualization to show the average scores on each news for each day.

-The first thing to do before scrapping the data, I imported the necessary libraries i will be using to carry out the project.

-## Importing Libraries
-from urllib.request import urlopen, Request

-from bs4 import BeautifulSoup

-from nltk.sentiment.vader import SentimentIntensityAnalyzer

-import pandas as pd

-import matplotlib.pyplot as plt
+The objective of this project is to carry out a sentiment analysis on the stock market news of some stocks, which are: Apple, Google and Telsa, using Vader from the Natural Language Toolkit.
+For this we will first get our data by scrapping the web containing stock information, which on this case is from https://finviz.com/.
+After getting the data, we have to manipulate and store the data in a dataframe in a way we can carry out our sentiment analysis.
+Looking at the compound score from the sentiment analysis, which is the average score gotten from the positive and negative score of a text and it ranges from -1 to 1.

+Using a graphical tool to show the average score overtime on each stock news